DFgraphics/Afro-Graphics/README.md

 To get more readable, space-efficient text,

  * Copy the contents of the /data/twbt\_art/ folder into the /data/art/.
- * Copy the init.txt file from the /data/twbt\_init/ folder into the /data/init/ folder.
+ * Copy the "init.txt" file from the /data/twbt\_init/ folder into the /data/init/ folder.
  * Copy the contents of the /raw/twbt\_objects/ folder into the /raw/objects/ folder.